Kaadhal Solla Vandhen: Soundtrack

-The film score and soundtrack are composed by Yuvan Shankar Raja, working together with director Boopathy Pandian for the first time.
+The film score and soundtrack are composed by Yuvan Shankar Raja.
 The soundtrack album, which was released on 16 June 2010 at Sathyam Cinemas, Chennai, consists of 5 songs, all of which being solo numbers and notably featuring only male voices, with the fourth song "Saamy Varugudhu" being sung by real Hindu priests (poosaris).
 The film did feature another song as part of the film score that was not included in the soundtrack.